-Pursuant to the terms of the business combination agreement, the Company acquired all outstanding equity of WPM for estimated total purchase consideration of \$59.6 million, which consisted of \$56.1 million in cash, net of cash acquired and \$3.5 million in estimated fair value of contingent consideration dependent upon the Company's achievement of specified minimum payment volume targets and integration targets.
+Pursuant to the terms of the business combination agreement, the Company acquired all outstanding equity of WPM for estimated total purchase consideration of \$59.6 million, which consisted of \$56.1 million in cash, net of cash acquired and \$3.5 million in estimated fair value of contingent consideration, which was dependent upon the Company's achievement of specified minimum payment volume targets and integration targets.
 Certain amounts were also tied to continued employment of key employees.
-The Company expensed \$0.6 million and \$0.9 million in personnel costs associated with retention of key employees during the three and six months ended June 30, 2023, respectively.
-A portion of which has been paid through shares of Flywire common stock in the first half of 2023, with the remainder to be paid through shares of Flywire common stock in the second half of 2023.
+There were no personnel costs associated with retention of key employees during the three months ended September 30, 2023.
+During the nine months ended September 30, 2023, the Company expensed \$0.8 million in personnel costs associated with retention of key employees.
+A portion of these personnel costs has been paid through shares of Flywire common stock in January 2023 and July 2023 with the reminder anticipated to be paid in January 2024 (assuming no breach of the terms of relevant agreements).
+During the three and nine months ended September 30, 2022, the Company expensed \$0.2 million and \$0.7 million, respectively, in personnel costs associated with the retention portion of contingent consideration.

-Note 9.
-Goodwill and Acquired Intangible Assets
+Goodwill and Acquired Intangible Assets Note 9.